sdanioko/cs510-Fall2015-Midterm/README.md

  curves( of 4th order) as springboards in order to achieve better approximations.

  This project aims at investigating the Euler and the Runge Kutta Methods; two well known techniques for solving systems of differential equations.
-For, study we have investigated the effects of some parameters, such as the initial conditions, the time step size, the choice of the icrement on the solutions of a given system of differential equations.
+For,  we have investigated the effects of some parameters, such as the initial conditions, the time step size, the choice of the icrement on the solutions of a given system of differential equations.

  From this project, we can retain  that : 1-Despite that the euler methode being very simple to be implimented, it just